hacks-guide/Guide_Wii/docs/es_419/wii-factory-reset.md

    ![](/images/factory-reset/nandcheck.png)

 2. If all is well, the result should look similar to the below.
-If there are ANY errors that stand out, DO NOT use this NAND and try again as it may damage or permanently brick your Wii.
-If you continue to get these errors on further attempts, go to the Nintendo Homebrew discord server for support.
+If there are _any_ errors that stand out, **DO NOT** use this NAND, as it may damage or permanently brick your Wii.
+If you continue to get errors on further attempts, join the [Nintendo Homebrew Discord](https://discord.gg/C29hYvh) and go to the `#wii-vwii-assistance` channel for assistance.

    ![](/images/factory-reset/nandcheckresult.png)